cnobile2012/restycodes/INSTALL.md

 ### all

 > The `all` target runs the `api-docs` and `pdf` targets.
+This target is usually run from the top level Makefile.

 ### api-docs

-> The `api-docs` target is usually run from the top level Makefile.
-It generates the EpyDoc API documentation.
+> The `api-docs` target generates the EpyDoc API documentation.

 ### pdf